Cirkit Designer Logo

 Common Applications and Use Cases

-• Prototyping and testing multiple I2C sensors or modules simultaneously.
+• Prototyping with multiple I2C sensors and modules

 Technical Specifications